dennisfeng200/mcp-foundry/src/python/azure_model_mcp_server/README.md

-# Azure AI Model MCP Server
+# Azure Foundry MCP Server

 This MCP (Model Context Protocol) server integrates with Azure OpenAI services to interact with models.